Sizing for the NAM Server is determined mainly by the type of analysis required for your deployment.

 Applies to DC RUM 2017

-Avoid installing the CAS and ADS on the same machine.
+Avoid installing the NAM Server and ADS on the same machine.
 Plan separate installations unless your estimates ensure that there will be no capacity problems.

 Perform any physical memory upgrade before installing the NAM Server.
 Adding memory after installing the NAM Server will not automatically cause Java to use this new memory.
 For more information, see Report server memory sizing and performance.